Surface Grids Lasers | Dev Update #7

 Surface Grids Lasers | Dev Update #4 May 24, 2019

-Create & destroy on an unimaginable scale... with a space simulator that merges real-time gravity, climate, collision, and material interactions to reveal the beauty of our universe and the fragility of our planet.
+Create and destroy on an unimaginable scale... with a space simulator that merges real-time gravity, climate, collision, and material interactions to reveal the beauty of our universe and the fragility of our planet.
 Includes VR support for HTC Vive, Oculus Rift+Touch, and Windows Mixed Reality.

 Developer: Giant Army